Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, WILL REWARD YOU.

 Notice there is a reward when we do this.
 What!
-When we do things the Lord’s ways He always rewards us, but this is a special or open reward.
+When we do things in the Lord’s ways, He always rewards us, but this is a special or open reward.
 Jesus promised us if we will create a time of “closet prayer” in a place we can call our own secret place, and there develop a relationship with our Father by praying (talking) to Him about even our deep secrets, Father, who even knows our deepest secrets, will reward us with a special reward.

-My hope and prayer is I’ve given you thoughts to enhance your prayer life and make it more purposeful and meaningful.
-This is where Jesus began teaching about prayer, so it’s a good place for us to begin.
+That’s enough for this lesson.
+My hope and prayer is that I’ve given you thoughts to enhance your prayer life and make it more purposeful and meaningful.
+This is where Jesus began teaching about prayer, so it’s a good place for us to start.
 I hope you’ve seen the importance of closet prayer and why Jesus began His teaching about kingdom prayer with, “But you, when you pray, enter into your closet, and when you have shut the door, pray to your Father which is in secret, and your Father which sees in secret shall reward you openly” (Matthew 6:6).

 Closet Prayer notes